hraban/cl-nix-lite/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+[^1]: Ok *even more specifically*: it’s not a package repository as it doesn’t actually store any actual packages!
+It just stores a deterministic configuration for how to build those packages.
+So it’s a... “package recipe repository”?
+The point is, with Nix, the derivation (= recipe) might as well be the final package itself.
+Like for a program, the source code might as well be the binary: whether that’s true depends on your perspective and your star sign.
+[^2]: Upstreaming means merging into the original package repository, in this case `cl-nix-lite`.